Volunteering for Parks

-Volunteering with our department will give you the chance to:
+Volunteering with us will give you the chance to:

 - contribute directly to the protection and management of our natural environment

-- meet people and develop knowledge, skills and self-esteem
+- meet new people and develop great networks

-- put your administrative skills, trade or tertiary studies to work for Queensland.
+- put your administrative skills, trade, or tertiary studies to good use for Queensland.

 When you volunteer with us, you are agreeing to undertake volunteering activities of your own free will without payment and under the direction of the department.

-Most opportunities for volunteering occur as part of the department's commitment to monitoring and supporting our threatened species.
+Most volunteering opportunities occur as part of the department’s commitment to monitoring and supporting our threatened species.
 Other opportunities to work in Queensland's National Parks and protected areas are also available.
-Visit the Queensland Government website for more information on these opportunities.

 As a volunteer there are a variety of activities that you could be doing, depending on when and where you are working, including: